-- Enhance and upgrade recreational facilities and leisure opportunities for residents and visitors. - Pursue grants and other opportunities to assist in funding infrastructure improvements. - Make efficient use of existing infrastructure as well as future investments and expenditures for capital improvements and long-term operation and maintenance costs. - Coordinate public facilities and services with land use planning to promote more compact development. - Protect existing infrastructure improvements by encouraging infill, redevelopment and compact development. - Hire or partner with a certified dog rescuer to assist with animal control. - Review GDOT "Complete Streets" guidance and opportunities to improve pedestrian/bicycle connections to neighborhoods in road projects.
+- Enhance and upgrade recreational facilities and leisure opportunities for residents and visitors. - Pursue grants and other opportunities to assist in funding infrastructure improvements. - Make efficient use of existing infrastructure as well as future investments and expenditures for capital improvements and long-term operation and maintenance costs. - Coordinate public facilities and services with land use planning to promote more compact development. - Protect existing infrastructure improvements by encouraging infill, redevelopment and compact development. - Review GDOT "Complete Streets" guidance and opportunities to improve pedestrian/bicycle connections to neighborhoods in road projects. - Create opportunities for food access in public spaces (space for farmers markets, edible plants with labeling in parks, etc.).

-- Create opportunities for food access in public spaces (space for farmers markets, edible plants with labeling in parks, etc.). - Examine street networks around targeted senior centers for connectivity/walkability between the center and the surrounding area. - Maximize infrastructure investments by promoting infill development where possible and appropriate. - Support farmer's markets, pocket parks and community gardens. - Improve accessibility to library services and educational programs.
+- Examine street networks around targeted senior centers for connectivity/walkability between the center and the surrounding area. - Maximize infrastructure investments by promoting infill development where possible and appropriate. - Support farmer's markets, pocket parks and community gardens. - Improve accessibility to library services and educational programs.